-ENDANGERED SPECIES: The project area is within the known or historic range of the Short-tailed Albatross (Phoebastria (Diomedea) albatrus), Cook Inlet Beluga whale (Delphinapterus leucas), and the Humpback Whale (Megaptera novaeangliae).
+ENDANGERED SPECIES: The project area is within the known or historic range of the Short-tailed albatross (Phoebastria albatrus), Northern sea otter (Enhydra lutris kenyoni) and their designated critical habitat, Steller's eider (Polysticta stelleri), Steller sea lion (Eumetopias jubatus) and their designated critical habitat, Humpback whale (Megaptera novaeangliae), and Fin whale (Balaenoptera physalus).

-We have determined the described activity would have no effect on the humpback whale and on the short-tailed albatross and would have no effect on Cook Inlet beluga whale critical habitat, under the Endangered Species Act of 1973 (87 Stat.
+The activity would be conducted when the area is dewatered.
+We have determined there would be no effect on any listed species, and would have no adverse modification to any designated or proposed critical habitat, under the Endangered Species Act of 1973 (87 Stat.
 844).
-Therefore, no consultation with the U.S. Fish and Wildlife Service or the National Marine Fisheries Service is required for these species.
+Therefore, no consultation with the U.S. Fish and Wildlife Service or the National Marine Fisheries Service (NMFS) is required.
 However, any comments they may have concerning endangered or threatened wildlife or plants or their critical habitat will be considered in our final assessment of the described work.